 Using up-to date and first hand information is crucial in creating accurate representations of your potential customers.
 A variety of this information you might already have within the organisation but to get the most of out of your buyer personas conducting market research is an inescapable necessity.

-When creating your personas you should consider a range of individuals: your current customers (both satisfied and dissatisfied); the prospects in your sales and marketing pipelines; and those that seem to fit the profile but aren’t so aware of your organisation.
+When creating your buyer persona profiles you should consider a range of individuals: your current customers (both satisfied and dissatisfied); the prospects in your sales and marketing pipelines; and those that seem to fit the profile but aren’t so aware of your organisation.

 When compiling the collated data into a persona it is important to be realistic.
 Extrapolate out reoccurring themes and speculate how they might affect other areas of that particular individual’s life – both personal and professional – while still maintaining the feel of realistic human beings.